GAMES-UChile/mogptk/README.md

 **[Paper](https://arxiv.org/abs/2002.03471) - [API Documentation](https://games-uchile.github.io/mogptk/) - [Tutorials & Examples](https://github.com/GAMES-UChile/mogptk#tutorials)**

 The Multi-Output Gaussian Process Toolkit is a Python toolkit for training and interpreting Gaussian process models with multiple data channels.
-It builds upon [GPflow](https://www.gpflow.org/) and [TensorFlow](https://www.tensorflow.org/) to provide an easy way to train multi-output models effectively and interpret their results.
+It builds upon [PyTorch](https://pytorch.org/) to provide an easy way to train multi-output models effectively on CPUs and GPUs.
 The main authors are Taco de Wolff, Alejandro Cuevas, and Felipe Tobar as part of the Center for Mathematical Modelling at the University of Chile.

 ## Installation
 With [Anaconda](https://www.anaconda.com/distribution/) installed on your system, open a command prompt and create a virtual environment: